Healthcare AI Governance

 Healthcare AI Clinical Governance Dashboard for New Zealand

-Why Off-the-Shelf AI Governance Fails in NZ Healthcare
+Why Off-the-Shelf Artificial Intelligence Governance Fails in NZ Healthcare

 Most AI governance frameworks originate from the US, UK, or EU.
-They assume regulatory structures, population demographics, and health system models that do not reflect how healthcare works in Aotearoa.
+They assume regulatory structures, population demographics, and health system models that do not reflect how healthcare works in Aotearoa New Zealand.
+Businesses selling AI tools to the NZ health sector cannot rely on these imported approaches either.

 International models miss the NZ context